 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide counsel for tenants, or prospective tenants, of contaminated industrial or manufacturing sites with information and critical guidance on defending liability under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA or Superfund) using the updated guidelines in the new Brownfields Utilization, Investment, and Local Development Act of 2018 (the BUILD Act) and compliance with the July 2019 Common Elements Guidance.
+This CLE course will provide counsel for tenants, or prospective tenants, of contaminated industrial or manufacturing sites with information and critical guidance on defending liability under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA or Superfund) using the updated guidelines in the new Brownfields Utilization, Investment, and Local Development Act of 2018 (the BUILD Act) and compliance with the July 2019 Common Elements Guidance.
 The BUILD Act expands the availability of certain CERCLA defenses, and our panel will discuss how to maximize its impact on tenants facing CERCLA liability claims.
 The revised and updated Common Elements Guidance replaces the Interim guidance that has been pending since 2003 and clarifies several key points that have evolved through case law and practice.

 - Overview of Superfund liability for tenants and others